 Everyone can agree that a beautifully designed wedding venue makes a world of difference not only in photography but also in the overall atmosphere of the event.
 Even if you have gorgeous floral arrangements, however, without proper lighting these centerpieces won’t be visible as the night unfolds.
 Candlelight alone, won’t do it unless of course, it is a million candles.

 The photographer chose an unusual angle for this image.
-By standing behind the bride and groom at a considerable distance as if peering from behind the curtains, he was able to capture the beam of light directed at the bride during her speech, the dancing lighting shadows on the walls of the venue and the applauding hands of the groom and guests — a perfect example for wedding photojournalism.
+By standing at the back of the newlyweds at a considerable distance, as if peering from behind the curtains, he was able to capture the beam of light directed at the bride during her speech.
+The dancing lighting shadows on the walls of the venue and the applauding hands of the groom and guests are a perfect example for wedding photojournalism.